 This is rather different from virtual reality.
-Virtual reality means computer-generated environments for you to interact with, and being immersed in.
+Virtual reality means computer-generated environments for you to interact with, and be immersed in.
 Augmented reality (also known as AR), adds to the reality you would ordinarily see rather than replacing it.

 Some apps for tablets and phones work with other objects as well.
 Disney Research developed an AR coloring book, in which you color in a character in a conventional (though app-compatible) book and launch the app on the device.
 The app accesses the camera and uses it to detect which character you are coloring, and uses software to re-create the character in 3D character on the screen.

 One of the most popular ways AR has infiltrated everyday life is through mobile games.
 In 2016, the AR game "Pokémon Go" became a sensation worldwide, with over 100 million estimated users at its peak, according to CNET.
 It ended up making more than $2 billion and counting, according to Forbes.
 The game allowed users to see Pokémon characters bouncing around in their own town.
 The goal was to capture these pocket monsters, then use them to battle others, locally, in AR gyms.

 In 2018, "Harry Potter: Hogwarts Mystery" became the mobile AR gaming sensation.
 The game lets users see the Hogwarts world around them while having the ability to cast spells, use potions and to learn from Hogwarts teachers.
 As of this writing, the game had around 10 million downloads in the Google Play store.

 Researchers are also developing holograms, which can take VR a step further, since holograms can be seen and heard by a crowd of people all at once.

 "While research in holography plays an important role in the development of futuristic displays and augmented reality devices, today we are working on many other applications, such as ultrathin and lightweight optical devices for cameras and satellites," researcher Lei Wang, a doctoral student at the ANU Research School of Physics and Engineering, said in a statement.